nicolasmarie1/pcvs/docs/source/basics/installation.rst

 Installation from PyPI
 ######################

 The simplest way to install PCVS is through **PyPI** repositories.
-It will fetch the lastest release but a specific version can be specified:
+It will fetch the lastest release, but a specific version can be specified:

 .. code-block:: bash